 product review

-A plain-language explainer on the real four Western cleansers recommended in 2026 for blackheads and bumpy skin texture, by active ingredient and strength, plus a gentler K-beauty option from Anua.
+A plain-language explainer on the real four Western cleansers recommended in 2026 for blackheads and bumpy skin texture, ranked by active ingredient and strength, plus an honest look at a gentler K-beauty option from Anua.

 Research note